NikosX1/IoT-SmartGarden/README.md

 Also you will need a soldering iron, some jumper cables and silicon tubes for the water pump.

-The connection diagram can be found [here](https://github.com/NikosX1/IoT-SmartGarden/blob/main/diagrams/PI-DIAGRAM.pdf).
+The connections diagram can be found [here](https://github.com/NikosX1/IoT-SmartGarden/blob/main/diagrams/PI-DIAGRAM.pdf).